Compiled by the Road Trip Alberta team

 Hawk Tail Brewery (Rimbey)

-Hawk Tail Brewery’s story took flight in 2018.
-Their creations combine quality local ingredients and small batch production to create some wicked tasting beer.
-Their taproom, which the owners created utilizing wood, stone, and natural building materials resulted in a cozy, comfortable and super chic taproom perfect for enjoying a pint or two.
-Be sure to try the super smooth Rye Milk Stout, and the Double IPA which packs a tropical hoppy punch.
+Hawk Tail Brewery‘s story took flight in 2018.
+Their creations combine local ingredients and small-batch production to create wicked-tasting beer.
+Their taproom, which the owners made utilizing wood, stone, and natural building materials, resulted in a cozy, comfortable and super chic taproom perfect for enjoying a pint or two.
+Be sure to try the super smooth Rye Milk Stout and the Double IPA, which packs a tropical hoppy punch.

 Valley Brewing (Drumheller)

 Brewed in the Badlands, shared in the Badlands.
 That’s the slogan for Valley Brewing in Drumheller, a Central Albertan brewery that’s bound to stand out in your quest for the best of the best.
-With a sunlit tasting room perfect for trying all their top beers, it will definitely be hard to choose a favourite.
+With a sunlit tasting room perfect for trying all their top beers, choosing a favourite will definitely be hard.
 Our suggestion?
 Go for the Prairie Icon Farmhouse Ale, a blend of lemongrass, honey, and peppercorn that make for a refreshing yet slightly spicy pint, or the Devils Row Coffee Lager, a flavourful beer made with locally roasted coffee beans.